Distinctive Brand Assets in Advertising Volume 1

 Dulex

 The Dulex dog is a well-known brand icon in a number of countries, helping drive memorability in comparison to other paint brand advertising which just blends in.
 It’s a great example to help show the power of DBAs in driving brand attribution and helping maintain salience.
 Rumour has it that “Dash” was first introduced into Dulux’s advertising campaigns by accident.
 Dash, belonging to the ad’s director, kept running across the set to play with the child actors.
 The footage was so adorable they couldn’t resist keeping him in.
-Surprisingly the brands use of the Dulux dog has been low key in recent years.
+Surprisingly the brands use of the Dulux dog has been low-key in recent years.

 The Economist

 An oldie but a goodie by advertising legend David Abbott.
-Shows the benefit of having an owned distinctive style that can then just act as a jumping off point in producing brilliant creative.
+Shows the benefit of having an owned distinctive style that can then just act as a jumping-off point in producing brilliant creative.

 “There are lots of things I wish I’d done.
 I wish I looked good in a hat.
 I wish I didn’t have to constantly spell out my surname.